-However, very recently, religious leaders and concerned citizens have started calling for the re-introduction of moral education into the school curriculum, with a view to curbing the immoral activities of the students.
-It is the opinion of such concerned citizens that hooliganism among students, examination malpractices, cultism, having no regard for the constituted authorities, truancy among students, sexual harassment, armed robbery among students will became a thing of the past with the re-introduction of the teaching of moral education into the school curriculum.
+However, very recently, Religious leaders and concerned citizens have started calling for the re-introduction of moral education into the school curriculum, with a view to curbing the immoral activities of the student.
+It is the opinion of such concerned citizens that hooliganism among students, examination malpractices, having no regard for the constituted authorities, truancy among students, sexual harassment, armed robbery among students will became a thing of the past with the re-introduction of the teaching of moral education into the school curriculum.

-Presently, there are many universities founded by Religious Organisations in Nigeria.
-These Christian/Islamic Religious Universities do not take moral development of their students lightly.
-Hence, morning devotion has been introduced for students by some of these universities, boarding house is made compulsory for students in some of the universities while greater emphasis is also placed on the teaching and learning of moral education.
+Until 2006, there are about ten (10) Universities founded by Religious Organisations in Nigeria.
+These Christian Religious Universities do not take moral development of their students lightly.
+Hence, morning devotion has been introduced for students by some of these Universities, boarding house is made compulsory for students in some of the Universities while greater emphasis is also placed on the teaching and learning of moral education.

-Also, in Nigeria, some states of the federation have returned the missionary schools to their owners.
+Also, in Nigeria as at 2006, some states of the federation have returned the missionary schools to their owners.
 Lagos State is one of such states.
 The Ladoja administration in Oyo State set up a committee to look into the possibility of returning the missionary schools to their owners under the chairmanship of Dr. Alade Abimbade of the University of Ibadan.
 The recommendations of the committee were yet to be implemented before Senator Rasheed Ladoja was impeached.
-However, the Akala administration thought of returning the schools to their owners.
+However, the Akala administration is contemplating to return schools to their owners.
 This perhaps is to enhance the moral standard of students in such schools.
 It is hoped that other schools in the country apart from missionary schools will start teaching moral education if the subject is made compulsory by the government just like English Language and Mathematics.